Code-Institute-Submissions/paldean-gym-guide/README.md

 - After the first deployment of the site the following actions needed to be taken:
 1. The bulbapedia link was listed as .com, its the .net site that required linking to, which has been fixed on all four pages.
 2. There was a large vertical gap on the contact us page between the navigation bar and the contact section, this was fixed by removing the height property given.
+3. Family members tested the site on a variety of android and iphone devices, there was more overlap on the iphone13 model on the home page screen so I included an additional media query to target smaller screen sizes to account for this.

 ## Deployment